Hesham Sallam

-Hesham Sallam (هشام سلام; born 1975) is an Egyptian paleontologist and the founder of the Mansoura University Vertebrate Paleontology Center (MUVP-C), the first vertebrate paleontology program in the Middle East.
+Hesham Sallam (هشام سلام; born 1975) is an Egyptian paleontologist and the founder of the Mansoura University Vertebrate Paleontology Center (MUVP), the first vertebrate paleontology program in the Middle East.
 He works as a full professor at Mansoura University.
 Sallam led the discovery and description of Mansourasaurus shahinae, a species of sauropod dinosaur from Egypt, which has improved understanding of the prehistory of Africa during the latest Cretaceous period.
 His work has helped popularize paleontology in Egypt.

 Biography

 Hesham Sallam was born in 1975 in Sharkia, Egypt.
 He received a bachelor's degree in geology from Mansoura University in 1997.
 He was a visiting scholar at Stony Brook University from 2008 to 2010, during which time he began planning what would become the MUVP.
 He received his Ph.D. from the University of Oxford in 2010, which made him the first Egyptian to have earned a doctorate in vertebrate paleontology in several decades.
 After completing his Ph.D., he returned to Egypt, where he worked at Mansoura University and founded the MUVP.
 Sallam is a professor at the Department of Geology, Mansoura University, Egypt.
 Mansoura University.